trehanpraharsh/MovieLand/README.md

 # MovieLand
 This is a React Website which fetches the data of various movies and you can easily find details about any movie using it.

-It fetches the data of various movies using a API call omdbapi.